Higher shelf stones + crash site

 Snake Pass is slightly different from the other Peak District locations, it’s the main road that runs from near Ladybower Reservoir to Glossop, covering several miles and awesome walks!

 During the summer in 2021, there was a bus X57 that went from Manchester via Glossop to Sheffield along Snake Road.
 Timetable here.
 Update Jan 2022 – The service has currently been ended, no news whether it will return.

 Important – In winter this road does close when the snow/ice on the road is bad.

-There are numerous places to park along Snake Pass, the majority are small laybys along the road.
+There are numerous places to park along Snake Pass, however please note there are now double yellow lines along some sections (added January 2022).
+The majority are small lay-bys along the road.
 There is also a small car park along the road too.
 Below I’ve included the car park and parking spots for popular walks via Google pins since there’s no address.

 Please read walks for exact details on where to park for each route as soon of these locations are spread out.

 Hope Woodland car park – Perfect for woodland walks and also hiking up via Ashop Clough

 Layby near Doctor’s Gate path or option 2 further down the road

 Layby near Pennine Way – option for Higher Shelf Stones/plane crash walk (see 4 or 6-mile options below)

 Layby near Snake Inn (closed pub) – there are two small laybys near here